 On eth2, the active set includes all validators with balance greater than 32 ETH.

-eth2's Casper FFG stands for Casper, the Friendly Finality Gadget.
-This makes the final decision on which blocks are and are not a part of the chain.
+Casper the Friendly Finality Gadget makes the final decision on which blocks are part of the chain on eth2.

 A smart contract on the Ethereum 1.X chain to which users can deposit chunks of 32 ETH to create validators on the eth2 chain The deposit contract went live on November 4th, 2020.
 You can track the activity related to it here.